AaltoSciComp/scicomp-docs/help/garage.rst

 Scicomp garage
 ==============

+.. admonition:: Summer schedule for the garage
+   :class: important

+   We will try to continue Garage during the summer, but there are many staff vacations during the high summer.

+   - We aren't cancelling garage but not promising to be there every day.
+   - You can drop by and give it a try.
+Open an :ref:`issue
+     <issue-tracker>` if something is urgent and we'll tell you what
+     to do (garage day or asynchronous help).

 If you need more help than the issue trackers, this is the place to be.
 It's not just Triton, but all aspects of scientific computing.